This accessibility statement applies to the website www.norwich.gov.uk

-This website has been developed for and is managed by Norwich City Council.
+This website is run by Norwich City Council.

 You can view this website in another language for free using Google Translate.
 This service is automated and therefore may produce unreliable translations.
 We are not responsible for the content or accuracy of the translations.